compare

 Choose Medi if billing is the business you sell

-Choose Medi if:
+Medi fits if:

-- Billing is the business you sell, not a department inside a hospital
+- Billing is the business you sell, not a department inside a hospital.

 Pricing reality